willrosenow/RNA-seq-snakemake/README.md

 ## Outputs
 8. The pipeline will create directories for each sample `stringtie/quant/exp1`.
 Each directory will contain mulitple output files including the gtf and abundance files.
 Overall gene count and transcript count matricies will be ouput in `differential_expression/`.
 These can be directly read into DESeq2 for differential expression analysis.

+Feel free to send any questions to Will Rosenow at wr8yp@virginia.edu